gptlv/re-partners/README.md

 - Minimises overshoot (extra items sent) and, for equal overshoot, minimises the pack count.
 - Stores pack sizes in PostgreSQL
 - Exposes a RESTful JSON API
+- Provides a lightweight browser UI for running calculations and curating pack sizes

 ---